ggrocca/eggmake/README.md

 ## To be done

 Things that will be hopefully added sooner rather than later, plus other random ideas:

-* Compilation of libraries (.a archives, dynamically loaded libraries - .so/dylib/dll etc).

 * Support for Windows, and in general a more systematic way of checking the operating system, its version, and the underlying hardware architecture.
 Drop the requisite for a POSIX shell, or at least provide an alternative for widely used operating systems that don't have one.